MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 1. Establish a connection between your on-premises network and an Azure virtual network using a [site-to-site VPN](/azure/vpn-gateway/tutorial-site-to-site-portal) or [ExpressRoute](/azure/expressroute/expressroute-howto-linkvnet-arm) circuit.
 1. Deploy an Azure Arc Private Link Scope, which controls which Kubernetes clusters can communicate with Azure Arc over private endpoints, and associate it with your Azure virtual network using a private endpoint.
 1. Update the DNS configuration on your local network to resolve the private endpoint addresses.
-1. Configure your local firewall to allow access to Microsoft Entra ID, Azure Resource Manager and Microsoft Container Registry.
+1. Configure your local firewall to allow access to Microsoft Entra ID, Azure Resource Manager, and Microsoft Container Registry.
 1. Associate the Azure Arc-enabled Kubernetes clusters with the Azure Arc Private Link Scope.
-1. Optionally, deploy private endpoints for other Azure services your Azure Arc-enabled Kubernetes cluster is managed by, such as Azure Monitor.
+1. Optionally, deploy private endpoints for other Azure services used with your Azure Arc-enabled Kubernetes cluster, such as Azure Monitor.

-The rest of this article assumes you have already set up your ExpressRoute circuit or site-to-site VPN connection.
+The rest of this article assumes you already set up your ExpressRoute circuit or site-to-site VPN connection.

 ## Network configuration

 Azure Arc-enabled Kubernetes integrates with several Azure services to bring cloud management and governance to your hybrid Kubernetes clusters.
 Most of these services already offer private endpoints.
 However, you need to configure your firewall and routing rules to allow access to Microsoft Entra ID and Azure Resource Manager over the internet until those services offer private endpoints.
-You must also allow access to Microsoft Container Registry (and AzureFrontDoor.FirstParty as a precursor for Microsoft Container Registry) to pull images & Helm charts to enable services like Azure Monitor, as well as for initial setup of Azure Arc agents on Kubernetes clusters.
+You must also allow access to Microsoft Container Registry (and AzureFrontDoor.FirstParty as a precursor for Microsoft Container Registry) to pull images & Helm charts to enable services like Azure Monitor, and for initial setup of Azure Arc agents on Kubernetes clusters.

-There are two ways you can achieve this:
+There are two ways to enable this configuration:

-* If your network is configured to route all internet-bound traffic through the Azure VPN or ExpressRoute circuit, you can configure the network security group (NSG) associated with your subnet in Azure to allow outbound TCP 443 (HTTPS) access to Microsoft Entra ID, Azure Resource Manager, Azure Front Door and Microsoft Container Registry  using [service tags](/azure/virtual-network/service-tags-overview).
+* If your network is configured to route all internet-bound traffic through the Azure VPN or ExpressRoute circuit, you can configure the network security group (NSG) associated with your subnet in Azure to allow outbound TCP 443 (HTTPS) access to Microsoft Entra ID, Azure Resource Manager, Azure Front Door, and Microsoft Container Registry using [service tags](/azure/virtual-network/service-tags-overview).
 The NSG rules should look like the following:

     | Setting                 | Microsoft Entra ID rule                                                 | Azure Resource Manager rule                                   | AzureFrontDoorFirstParty rule                                 | Microsoft Container Registry rule                            |
     |-------------------------|---------------------------------------------------------------|---------------------------------------------------------------|---------------------------------------------------------------|---------------------------------------------------------------